AI Text Generators: Resource Page

 Overview

 Recent advances in Generative-AI tools have resulted in broad worldwide access to “chatbots” and other online sites that can produce extended pieces of writing, artwork, and/or code, some at the level of mid-range college student competencies, in response to a very wide range of topics or questions.
 This technology is not perfect, but it is also not going away, and it will continue to directly impact how we teach and how students learn.
 Moreover, the tools, their uses, and their effects on teaching and learning (and professional responsibilities) will continue to evolve.
-Your students currently have access to these tools, and the few who don’t know about them yet will know soon.

 It’s important to view Generative-AI programs as tools that can be used for a range of purposes, including activities that support learning as well as interfere with learning.
 You might think, and ask students to think, about how similar tools have changed the work of your field and thus the skills and abilities that educated professionals need, over the past decades: